Aswathama (film): Production

-The shooting of the film finished during the last quarter of 2019.
+Principal Photography of the film finished during the last quarter of 2019.

 Soundtrack

 The music was composed by Sricharan Pakala, and released on Aditya Music label.

 Release

 The film was released on 31 January 2020.

 Reception

-The Times of India gave the film three out of five stars and wrote that "Aswathama delivers what it promises – a riveting story and oodles of action.
+Neeshita Nyayapati of The Times of India gave 3/5 stars and wrote "Aswathama delivers what it promises – a riveting story and oodles of action.
 Ramana Teja makes a good debut by sticking to the subject at hand without too much deviation".
-Praising the action sequences, The Hindu wrote that "The story is ridden with a lot of predictability, be it the screenplay or the clues that are laid out on a platter for the audience".
+Y. Sunita Chowdhary of The Hindu praised the action sequences, but found the storyline being "ridden with a lot of predictability."

+Hemanth Kumar of Firstpost gave 3/5 stars and wrote "Aswathama does have a lot going in its favour.
+It sticks to what it wants to say without meandering too much.
+If only it had found a better way to end the story, and not reveal its suspense in such a simple manner."

 Home media

-The satellite rights were sold to Gemini TV and was released digitally via Sun NXT and Jio Cinema.
+The film's satellite rights were sold to Gemini TV and it was released digitally via Sun NXT and JioCinema.